GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

     - *Offshore Company Address

     **only applicable to offshore users who do not belong to an Offshore Development Centre (ODC).*
+> ⚠️ **If you are using a China mobile number**: Due to SMS Sender ID restrictions in China, the `gov.sg` sender may be blocked and you may not receive the initial password.
+> Refer to [reset password](reset-password.md) for instructions.
+If the issue persists, [raise a service request](https://go.gov.sg/seed-techpass-support).

 > **If your request for TechPass provisioning is successful**:
 >